It might seem polite to have kids hug others, even family and friends, but here are 3 reasons your child doesn’t have to hug everyone.

 Children already feel like they have little say in our adult world—their bodies should one of the most important aspects of their lives they can make decisions about.
 I want my toddler to know he has absolute jurisdiction over his body.

-3. Encourage him to want to hug everyone
+3. Encourage your child to want to hug everyone

 I’m really not anti-hugging.
 I actually love that my family is the hugging type and enjoy seeing my toddler greet everyone.
 But when I was a kid, I honestly didn’t want to hug everyone.
 Not only did it feel like an obligation, I also felt like some adults weren’t even that excited to greet me.